-Ironing your pants isn't anyone's idea of a good time.
+Knowing how to iron clothes is an important skill to have.
+However, ironing your pants isn't anyone's idea of a good time.
 But like most household chores, it needs to be done.
-Find out the proper way to iron your shirts, pants and even dresses.
-Quick ironing tips to wrinkle free clothes can also give you back some much-needed minutes to your day.
+Find out the proper way to iron clothes like shirts, pants, and even dresses.
+Quick ironing tips to wrinkle-free clothes can also give you back some much-needed minutes to your day.

-Ironing can be intimidating.
+Ironing clothes can be intimidating.
 Horror stories are abound of burnt clothes and ruined fabrics.
-Keeping your clothing neatly pressed and burn free is simple when you keep a few things in mind.
+Keeping your clothing neatly pressed and burn-free is simple when you keep a few things in mind.

 - Smooth, straight strokes get the job done.
 Wiggling around might stretch the material.